odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 layout: "learningpathall"
 ---

-##  Install Redis manually on a single node
+##  Install Redis with docker container on a single node

 ## Prerequisites